snuamaha/Optimizing-University-Research-Computing-Operations/README.md

 # Optimizing-University-Research-Computing-Operations

+## Overview:

+In the bustling ecosystem of University research computing, efficiency is paramount.
+At the University of Rochester's Center for Integrated Research Computing (CIRC), the mission is to support the diverse computational needs of researchers across various disciplines.
+To streamline operations and enhance user experience, a project was initiated to leverage the prowess of data science.

+## The Challenge:

+With multiple high-performance computing clusters churning out vast volumes of log files, the small team at CIRC faced a Herculean task.
+Insights were needed to tackle high volume contention issues, minimize extensive wait times, mitigate failed jobs, and optimize downtime maintenance windows.

+## Approach:
+I spearheaded the efforts.
+My expertise in data science, along with programming skills, facilitated the analysis of log files and cluster scheduling data.
+By extracting patterns associated with contention issues, wait times, and failed jobs, the aim was to optimize operational processes.

 ## Key Achievements:
 Through data analysis, I identified optimal maintenance windows and improved resource allocation strategies.
 By quantifying patterns in the log files, I gained insights into system usage trends, facilitating informed decision-making for resource management.
 The project's success underscores the value of data-driven approaches in enhancing research computing operations.